CanerSezgin/TodoList/README.md

 This project was not created for commercial use, It is only for my personal portfolio.<br>
 Made with ❤ by <b>Caner SEZGİN</b>

+<br>If you determine any error or if you have any advice, Please let me know. <br>
+I pay attention so much to your opinion and suggestion.